 Whether you are a home or business owner, one of the last things that you want to be staring down is a plumbing issue.
 There are a million different things that can potentially go wrong and all of them are a nightmare scenario, which means that you should have a plumber locally who can handle your needs right away.

 There are more than a few reasons why you may find yourself in need of a plumber, too.
-Here are five of the most common reasons why you may have to pick up the phone and make the call.
+Reading through resources like miamitile.com/plumbing/, you see that there are some common reasons why you may have to pick up your phone and make a call.

 1. Running Toilet

 Perhaps the most common issue facing home and business owners is a running toilet.
 At first blush, there isn’t anything inherently “wrong” with a running toilet.
 It is a low, relatively quiet noise that seemingly is doing no harm.

 A running toilet could be indicative that there are some parts that are loose.
 Whether those parts are loose from the frequent vibrations of the toilet or because they are worn down and require replacement, it requires professional intervention.

 This way, you can be certain that the running water sound will not come back any time in the near future.
 Besides, there are more than a few complicated issues behind the scenes of a running toilet that should be addressed.

 Right there with a running toilet is the clogged drain.
 Over time, your drain can and will get clogged up with hair and other debris.
 Using those box store drain cleaners will usually result in middling success, too.